Compassion And Experience for the most challenging divorces.

 A Chapter 7 bankruptcy stays on your credit report for 10 years from the date of filing, unlike a Chapter 13 bankruptcy, which stays on your credit report for 7 years from the date of filing.
 A bankruptcy might make credit less available and/or terms less favorable, although having too much debt can have the same effect.

-Steve Hacker and the Hacker Law Firm are San Antonio Chapter 7 bankruptcy lawyers who have helped San Antonians since 2005 with their Chapter 7 fillings.
+Steve Hacker is a San Antonio Chapter 7 bankruptcy lawyer who has helped San Antonians since 2005 with their Chapter 7 fillings.
 Learn whether you qualify for a Chapter 7 bankruptcy – or whether bankruptcy is the right answer for you.
 For a free initial consultation and evaluation of your situation, call us today at 210-740-6777 or fill out our contact us form.

 Bankruptcy is an extremely complex and specialized area of law.
 This is why it is essential that you choose an attorney who is thoroughly familiar with all aspects of Chapter 7 and Chapter 13 bankruptcy.